-The Troop currently consists of 40 active Scouts (boys aged 11-17).
-Each Scout is in one of 6 Patrols led by a Patrol Leader.
+The Troop consists of approximately 30 active Scouts (boys aged 11-17).
+Each Scout is in one of 3 Patrols led by a Patrol Leader.
 The Patrol Leaders and Warrant Officers (Scribe, Historian, Quartermaster, Chaplain, and Librarian) report to the Senior Patrol Leader (SPL) and his Assistant (ASPL) and these Scouts make up the Patrol Leadership Committee (PLC).
 The PLC meets monthly with the Scoutmasters and together they form the decision making body of the Troop including weekly programs, monthly trips and other special events / activities.
 All leadership positions serve for 6 month rotations.
 The Patrol Leaders are responsible for communicating with their patrol members about upcoming troop activities, details and planning for the monthly trips, and the overall preparedness of their patrol while in this role.

 A unique program that Troop 33 provides is our “Shark” program for 1st year Scouts.
 The new Scouts (the “Shark Patrol”) are in their own Patrol for their first 9 months in the troop and are closely tutored by two adult Scoutmasters and 2 Senior Scouts (Troop Guides) who prepare the boys for their Scouting adventures and ensure they cover the necessary requirements to achieve their Second Class Rank.
-The Shark Patrol focuses on building a solid foundation for the new Scouts prior to their rotation into one of the 6 primary patrols.
+The Shark Patrol focuses on building a solid foundation for the new Scouts prior to their rotation into one of the 3 primary patrols.
 The Shark Patrol goes on the troop’s monthly trips, but their activities are specifically tailored to their skill and ages.
 For example, if the troop activity is a hiking trip the Shark Patrol will do a much shorter hike but will still camp with the troop or if it is a canoe trip each new Scout is paired with an adult or an older Life Scout for safety.
 By the end of their term in the Shark Patrol, the new Scouts should have or be close to achieving their Second Class Rank.

 The Troop is eager to have new parent / adult volunteers step up to be Assistant Scoutmasters, Committee members, lead a program, etc. Some of these positions (Asst.
 Scoutmasters, Quartermaster, etc.) require significant training and time commitments.
 If these are constraints, then the logistics of running a troop stretch well beyond these roles.
 Parents can also volunteer to help by: